MOXA-ISD/developer-docs/docs/ui-app-dev.md

 title: Development
 ---

-After preparing develop environment, you now have a skeleton to work from for your specific web application UI.
+After preparing develop environment, you now have a skeleton to work from for your specific APP application UI.
 The following discusses the rest of the app ui starter structure and develop progress in order for you to prepare your application.

-## Directory Structure
+## APP UI starter Directory Structure

 ```sh
 .